COMP1100-7110-2025-s2/Wed_2pm_Team_05/Documents/Iteration_3/test_cards_mvp.md

 2. If you could see reviews or feedback from other students directly on the planner, what type of information would you want included?
 3. On a scale from 1–10, how much easier would you feel if you have student reviews added to your course planner?

-## Hypothesis 3: Students will have a better sense of control over their academic timeline if they have access to the option of adding alternatives.
+## Hypothesis 3: Students will have a better sense of control over their academic journey if they have access to the option of adding alternatives.

 **HYPOTHESIS**
-We believe that integrating “add alternative” planning options in the degree planner will improve students’ sense of control over their academic timeline.
+We believe that integrating “add alternative” planning options in the course planner will improve students’ sense of control over their academic timeline.

 **TEST**
 To verify that, we will conduct interviews with students and ask them whether integrating “add alternative” planning options will give them a better sense of control.